 School Direct

-The School Direct Salaried route is for graduates and ideally suited to career changers.
+The School-Based Salaried route is for graduates and ideally suited to career changers.
 This route allows you to apply to one of our partnership schools for your training year, where you will be employed as a full-time member of staff, subject to employment regulations and attend training sessions with theoretical underpinning.
 Whilst training you will usually receive, from your employing school an unqualified teacher's salary.
 Successful completion of this route will lead to recommendation for the award of Qualified Teacher Status (QTS), along with 20 credits at Master’s level that can be used towards our Masters degree in education.

 Centre-based teacher training takes place at the Institute of Education, Walsall campus, with some specialist sessions taking place at partner schools.